plainenough/slackbot/README.md

 ## Deployment instructions:
 Note: Use utils.create_config to generate a config template.
 This will also be done on initial launch.

 ### Requirements:
 * python 3.6 or higher
 * pip packages
   * pyyaml
-  * slackclient
+  * slack_sdk
   * pytest
 * docker
 * app setup with api key in existing slack install